ReFED Launches Nonprofit Accelerator, Funded by Walmart Foundation, to Double U.S. Food Donations

 “Historically, recovery efforts have largely been led by nonprofit organizations dependent on philanthropic funding, physical infrastructure and volunteer labor,” said Alexandria Coari, Director of Capital & Innovation at ReFED.
 “However, there is an enormous opportunity for recovery organizations to deliver more food at scale and become operationally sustainable by developing earned revenue models and adopting innovative technology solutions that are human-centered in their approach.”

 Ten nonprofit food recovery organizations will be selected to participate in the Accelerator and each will be provided $25,000 and a stipend to cover travel expenses, plus an additional $100,000 awarded to the selected winner(s).
 The Accelerator’s curriculum will combine a virtual classroom with in-person ReFED Learning Labs that focus on leveraging earned revenue models, technology solutions and human-centered design.
 Innovators will receive the tools, training and mentorship necessary to drive measurable impact, gain access to a broad network of industry experts and connect with potential strategic partners and sources of capital.

-Additionally, ReFED has assembled a world-class group of food business and technology executives, capital providers and subject matter experts who will serve as the Accelerator’s Advisory Committee and Expert Network.
+Additionally, ReFED has assembled a world-class group of food business and technology executives, capital providers and subject matter experts who will serve as the Accelerator’s Expert Network.

 This group includes individuals from: